Our Mission, Values & Vision

 In Franklin County alone, approximately 1,200 women are arrested each year for solicitation.
 Over 92% are identified as victims of human sex trafficking — first trafficked for sex at the average age of 13 through force, fraud or coercion.
 Women who have escaped this life of modern day slavery, continue to suffer the effects of extensive trauma, sexual abuse, drug and alcohol abuse, arrested development, homelessness and poverty.

-We work primarily, but not exclusively, with participants of CATCH Court — a specialized docket in Columbus, Ohio founded by Judge Paul M. Herbert.
+We work closely, but not exclusively, with participants of CATCH Court — a specialized docket in Columbus, Ohio founded by Judge Paul M. Herbert.
 CATCH blends punitive sentences with a 2-year treatment-oriented non-adversarial program for rearrested prostitutes who are victims of human trafficking and suffer from post-traumatic stress syndrome, depression, and drug addiction.
 We provide these program participants with supportive services which may include: jail visits; delivery of whites and personal items; personal mentoring; weekly lunches; monthly group outings; retreats and an annual graduation celebration.
-We currently serve over 50 survivors in the CATCH Court program.
+We currently serve over 65 survivors in the CATCH Court program.

 Our Management Staff